-3.3.1.1 Credit risk in Investment Operations
+3.3.1.1 Credit risk in investment operations

 In the asset management, credit risk is in most cases reflected through the credit spread.
 Investment assets usually have a lower market value at a higher credit spread, even in cases of no default.
 Consequently, the spread is the market price of credit risk and can be affected partly by the market's risk assessment of an individual issuer and partly by the general appetite for credit risk in the financial markets.
-As increased spread levels usually adversely affect the market price of investment asset, materialising of the risk typically leads to a negative impact on own funds.
+As increased spread levels usually adversely affect the market price of investment assets, a materialisation of the risk typically leads to a negative impact on own funds.
 Likewise, counterparties defaulting on payments can adversely affect own funds.

-The additional risk, stemming either from lack of diversification in the asset portfolio or from large exposure to default risk by a single issuer of securities or a group of related issuers not captured by the spread risk or counterparty default risk, is measured as concentration risk.
+Additional risks, stemming either from lack of diversification in the asset portfolio or from a large default risk exposure towards a single issuer of securities or a group of related issuers not captured by the spread risk or counterparty default risk, are measured as concentration risk.

-3.3.1.2 Credit risk in Reinsurance Operations
+3.3.1.2 Credit risk in reinsurance operations